Auer, South Tyrol: Coat of arms

 The shield is party per fess of argent and gules with an azure chief with a rampant lion.
-It is the emblem of the family Khuen who took possession of the site, from 1397 until 1690, when they were then elevated to the Imperial Counts.
-On the azure chief two crossed or keys are represented as a remembrance of the insignia of St. Peter, to whom the parish church is dedicated.
+It is the emblem of the Khuen family, who took possession of the site from 1397 until 1690, when they were then elevated to Imperial Counts.
+On the azure chief, two crossed or keys are represented as a remembrance of the insignia of St. Peter, to whom the parish church is dedicated.
 The emblem was adopted in 1969.

 Society

 Linguistic distribution

 According to the 2024 census, 68.45% of the population speak German, 31.28% Italian and 0.27% Ladin as first language.